pingcap/tidb-operator/docs/CONTRIBUTING.md

 # Building TiDB Operator from source code

 ## Go
 TiDB Operator is written in [Go](https://golang.org).
-If you don't have a Go development environment, please [set one up](https://golang.org/doc/code.html).
+If you don't have a Go development environment, [set one up](https://golang.org/doc/code.html).

-The version of GO should be 1.9 or above.
+The version of Go should be 1.9 or later.

-After installation, you'll need `GOPATH` defined, and `PATH` modified to access your Go binaries.
+After Go is installed, you need to define `GOPATH` and modify `PATH` modified to access your Go binaries.

-A common setup is the following but you could always google a setup for your own flavor.
+You can configure them as follows, or you can Google a setup as you like.

 ```sh
 $ export GOPATH=$HOME/go